jorroll/solid-forms/README.md

 ### IFormArray

-[See the `IAbstractControlContainer` interface, above.](#iabstractcontrolcontainer) IFormArray has the same properties as that interface with one addtion: `push()` for adding new child controls to the end of the form array.
+[See the `IAbstractControlContainer` interface, above.](#iabstractcontrolcontainer) IFormArray has the same properties as that interface with one addtion: `push()` for adding new child controls to the end of the form array.Like other `solid-forms` controls, form arrays immutable unless you use the provided methods to update it's state.

 ```ts
 interface IFormArray<